By Julianna Duerksen

 Today, we celebrate Memorial Day by raising the American flag first full-staff and then bringing it down to half-staff until noon to remember our dead.
 After noon, we raise the flag full staff once more to symbolize our duty to cherish and protect freedom.
 The price of liberty is high, and we cannot take that liberty for granted.
 Memorial Day reminds us to live in such a way that those who died would not have died in vain.
 The privilege of life is ours — may we too guard our liberties with such passion.

 - Moina Michael’s poem, “Shall We Keep the Faith?” was the beginning of the poppy’s place in Memorial Day.
 Her poem is a response to World War I Lieutenant Colonel John McCrae’s work “In Flanders Fields.”
 You can read the poem here.
+And, while you’re reading, why not let your kids create this fireworks craft to keep their hands busy?

 - Read Oliver Wendall Holmes’ famous Memorial Day speech, given in 1884: In Our Youth Our Hearts Were Touched with Fire.